-Please note: With the exception of Performance Period 1 (which commenced on 1 July 2022 and ended 30 June 2023), all Performance Periods commence on 1 April each year and end on 31 March the following year.
+Please note: The Performance Period will commence on 1 July each year and end on 30 June the following year.

 This Chapter outlines how the Department measures the performance of Self-Employment Assistance Providers under the performance framework and the process by which the Department may reallocate Places.